Acaena echinata

 Acaena echinata, commonly known as sheep's burr, is a species of perennial herb, in the Rosaceae family, native to Australia.

 Description

-It grows to a height of 25–40 cm and has shiny, green fern-like leaves 60–150 mm long which are hairy on the underside.
+It grows to a height of 25–40 cm (9.84–15.75 in) and has shiny, green fern-like leaves 6–15 cm (2.36–5.91 in) long which are hairy on the underside.
 Its tiny pale green flowers form a spike and have purple stamens.
 The burrs it produces are sharply barbed.

 Taxonomy

 The Latin specific epithet of echinata refers to hedgehog, from echinus meaning 'prickly'.